MohsenEbadpour/Machine-Learning-Course-s-Head-Teaching-Assistant/README.md

 > K-NN, Decision Tree, and evaluation metrics.

 - Homework #3
-> Naïve Bayes and its variants, and Logistic Regression
+> Naïve Bayes and its variants, and Logistic Regression.

 - Homework #4
-> Support Vector Machines(SMVs) and Ensembles.
+> Support Vector Machines(SMVs) and Ensembles(Bagging and Boosting).

+- Homework #5
+> Unsupervised(partitioning-based, density-based, hierarchical-based, and model-based) and Reinforcement Learning.